AdobeDocs/experience-manager-learn.pt-BR/help/cloud-service/introduction/evolution.md

 ---
 title: Evolução do AEM as a Cloud Service
-description: Explore a história do AEM e as diferenças entre o AEM premise, o Adobe Managed Services AEM AEM, o e o as a Cloud Service.
+description: Saiba mais sobre a evolução do AEM e o valor que ele oferece, desde AEM 6,5 até AEM as a Cloud Service e, finalmente, até Edge Delivery Services.
 role: Architect, Developer
 level: Beginner
 type: Tutorial